d2l-ai/d2l-en/chapter_appendix/how-to-contribute.md

 ### Install Git

 The Git open source book [3] describes how to install Git.
-This typically works via `apt-get install git` on Ubuntu Linux, by installing the Xcode developer tools on macOS, or by using GitHub's [desktop client](https://desktop.github.com).
+This typically works via `sudo apt install git` on Ubuntu Linux, by installing the Xcode developer tools on macOS, or by using GitHub's [desktop client](https://desktop.github.com).
 If you don't have a GitHub account, you need to sign up for one [4].

 ### Log in to GitHub

 Enter the address of the book's code repository in your browser [2].
-Click on the `Fork` button in the red box at the top-right the figure below to make a copy of the repository of this book.
+Click on the `Fork` button in the red box at the top-right of the figure below, to make a copy of the repository of this book.
 This is now *your copy* and you can change it any way you want.

 ![The code repository page.](../img/git-fork.png)